-The following are requirements for integrating FlexNet Manager Suite release 2018 R2 and ServiceNow.
+The following are requirements for integrating FlexNet Manager Suite release 2019 R1 and ServiceNow.
 At a high level, you need:

-- A functional implementation of FlexNet Manager Suite - An operational ServiceNow instance - To install the FlexNet Manager Suite integration application.
+- A functional implementation of FlexNet Manager Suite - An operational ServiceNow instance - Installation of the FlexNet Manager Suite integration application.

 The following provides further details for each of the above three required components: